george-daniel314/HolmuskTest/README.md

 Welcome!
 This repository is a work around for the .NET-Challenge posted in the url : https://github.com/Holmusk/.NET-Challenge
+This solution is done with Visual Studio 2012 and .NET Framework 4.5

 Steps to setup the application